simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ## (Optional) Adding Sender Policy Framework to GoDaddy

 Setting up a SPF (Sender Policy Framework) policy for your domain is highly recommended if you plan to send emails from your aliases.
-It'll reduce the chance of your emails ending up in a recipient's Spam Folder.
+It'll reduce the chance of your emails ending up in a recipient's spam folder.

 In GoDaddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add a SPF policy to your domain: